 - Click the Fork button.
 The resulting behavior will depend upon whether your GitHub user is a member of a GitHub organization.
-If not a member of an organization, then the fork operation will be performed and the forked repo will be created in the user's account. - is user a member an organization (e.g., GMOD acme-incorporated), present for then GitHub dialog the user choose where to place to forked repo. should click on the icon corresponding their username.
+If not a member of an organization, then the fork operation will be performed and the forked repo will be created in the user's account. - If your user organization GMOD acme-incorporated), is а member of an (e.g., or then GitHub will dialog for choose place present а the user where to the to icon corresponding forked repo. click The user should on the to their username.